-Detoxification, or detox, is the clearing of a substance from the body to pave the way for a clean recovery.
+Insurance generally covers part of the detoxification process, or detox, is the clearing of a substance from the body to pave the way for a clean recovery.
 This allows the individual to begin treatment completely sober, setting them up to transition into a recovery period unfettered by any lingering toxic influences from previously abused substance(s).
 Detox programs can help people manage the withdrawal symptoms that may arise, some of which may be dangerous or life-threatening, depending on the drug.
 They can administer medical and mental health interventions, when needed, and otherwise provide the support and supervision that an individual needs throughout the detox process.
-The price of these programs varies based on numerous factors, but insurance generally covers at least part of these costs.
+The price of these programs varies based on numerous factors.

 On top of these program-specific cost variations, the price you end up paying for detox will vary widely based on your insurance plan.
 Programs differ in the insurance plans they accept and plans vary in the levels of care they cover.
 Make sure to ask your insurance provider about detox coverage when looking into program options.

 Insurance companies are required to cover basic health benefits, which include treatment for mental and behavioral health conditions and substance use disorders.
 These benefits must be comparable to the benefits for medical and surgical procedures.
 Substance abuse treatment, mental health services, and behavioral health services must be covered to the same extent that other health issues are.2

 On top of this, insurance companies cannot deny coverage for pre-existing conditions, such as substance addiction.
 This means that you can apply for insurance coverage regardless of what stage of recovery you are in.
 Insurance can help to drastically cut the costs of detox and substance use treatment.
 Every insurance plan is different, but most plans will cover detox to some extent, if not completely.
 If you have insurance, call your company to ask about your plan.